rtraction/covid-19-businesses/README.md

-# COVID-19 Self Assessment Tool
+# COVID-19 Business Self Assessment Tool

-**NOTE:** This tool is not intended to provide medical advice.
-If you have medical questions, consult your local health authority.
+**NOTE:** This tool was forked off an existing tool ongov / covid-19-self-assessment - most info here is taken from it, too

-The tool takes the public through a series of questions to inform those who are concerned they may have contracted COVID-19.
-It's based on a modified version of the Alberta Health Services tool to which we have applied Ontario design system styling and made a number of functional changes.
+This tool is supposed to help businesses in Ontario to quickly check for possible financial support during the Covid-19 crisis.
+Its parent is based on a modified version of the Alberta Health Services tool to which we have applied Ontario design system styling and made a number of functional changes.
 Those changes include but are not limited to:

 - Changed logic and flow of the application to fit the message Ontario Health wanted to convey
 - Changed markup to fit our design and to conform to HTML standards